Email: email@example.com Phone: 802-658-3131, ext 1081

 As a general or events volunteer you will become involved in any or all of the exciting events WHBW puts on throughout the year.
 Duties may include set up, tabling events, registration, Board and Staff support, clean up, etc. Below is a list of annual events put on by our organization, and possible volunteer opportunities for each.
 More events and fundraisers may arise.
 General and event volunteers are encouraged to attend our orientation night prior to volunteering.

-Fun-a-thon – Volunteers will be calling past sponsors soliciting monetary donations or assisting with follow up correspondence with potential donors.
+Phone-a-thon – Volunteers will be calling past sponsors soliciting monetary donations or assisting with follow up correspondence with potential donors.
 Not much of a talker?
 Help out the admin volunteers with behind the scenes processing paperwork.
 (Late Winter)

 Zumbathon – Setup, registration, assisting participants, or participate.
 The 2011 Zumbathon was our biggest fundraiser ever!
 (March 24)